 The winning poems will be awarded $1,500, $700 and $300 for the first, second and third place respectively.
 We will accept works written in English and poems translated into English.
 Works will be accepted from journals based in or affiliated with Southeast Asia, whether or not the authors of those works are from Southeast Asia.

 The winning works will be linked here on the competition website to the journals / publications where they originated from.
-Special features on the winning journals / publications will also be published to showcase their history and contextualise their efforts in the literary arts, to be rolled out between the months of April and June 2018.
+Special features on the winning journals / publications will also be published to showcase their history and contextualise their efforts in the literary arts, to be rolled out within the third quarter of 2019.

 Entries may be on any subject or theme.

 Poems submitted must originally be written in English, or have been translated to English at the point of publication.
-We also accept non-English submissions accompanied by English translations made exclusively for the Hawker Prize.
+We also accept submissions accompanied by English translations.

 Only elected representatives of the journal / publication may submit / nominate a poem.
 The author / translator him- or herself may not do so.

-An entrant may submit more than 1 poem, but no more than 6.
-No fees apply for submissions up to 3 poems.
-Entrants submitting between 4 to 6 poems will be charged a submission fee of 20 USD via Submittable.
+No fees apply for submissions of up to 3 poems.
+Entrants submitting between 4 to 6 poems will be charged a submission fee of $20 USD.